Students following the study plan below will complete the Electrical Power Distribution technical diploma in the number of semesters shown.

 .
 The credit for 10-890-101, College 101 is an institutional requirement for graduation.
 Consequently, it is not part of the program credit requirements, but must be passed with a C or better.

-• Relate electrical theory to electric power systems.
+• Apply electrical theory to electric power systems

-• Assist in the construction of power distribution systems.
+• Assist in the construction/maintenance/disassembly of overhead electrical distribution systems